 The sit and Hi 5 commands

 All cats sit, so teaching this is easy.
-As your cat sits, say “Sit”, then praise her, pat her or give her a treat.
+As your cat sits, say “Sit”, then praise them, with a pat or treat.
 Also introduce a hand signal, such as your hand held vertically in a stop sign, to further help your cat learn.
-You can quickly extend this training to have your cat join in a ‘Hi 5’ with you, where she raises a paw to your hand.
-First, encourage any tiny movements of her paw by giving a cat a treat each time her paw moves off the ground.
-Then, with the treat wrapped in your fist, wait for her to use her paw to try to grab it, then give her treat as her reward.
-Gradually lift your hand higher and when your cat touches your hand with her paw, reward her.
+You can quickly extend this training to have your cat join in a ‘Hi 5’ with you, where they raise a paw to your hand.
+First, encourage any tiny movements of their paw by giving a cat a treat each time their paw moves off the ground.
+Then, with the treat wrapped in your fist, wait for her to use her paw to try to grab it, then give them the treat as a reward.
+Gradually lift your hand higher and when your cat touches your hand with their paw, reward them.

 About Dr Joanne Righetti

 Dr Joanne Righetti is an animal behaviourist, educating the public and professionals in all aspects of the human–animal relationship.
 Her background is in zoology, with a PhD in animal behaviour and a counselling diploma – qualifications which enable her to work with all sorts of animals – including the human variety!
 Joanne likes to help pet owners understand their pet's behaviour and solve any pet behaviour problems.
 She also consults to a variety of organisations including non-profit organisations, commercial companies and councils and is involved in a variety of media including regular spots on radio.
 Joanne is an honorary associate of the Faculty of Veterinary Sciences, University of Sydney.
 Find out more about Joanne at www.petproblemsolved.com.au